Gekkio/drumfish/README.markdown

 ## What is included?
 Drumfish consists of four modules: *data*, *lang*, *frp*, and *validation*.

 Drumfish releases are available in Maven central under the groupId `fi.gekkio.drumfish`.
-Use Maven, or any Maven-compatible build tool to fetch the artifacts and include them inyour project.
+Use Maven, or any Maven-compatible build tool to fetch the artifacts and include them in your projects.

 ### Drumfish Lang
-Lang consists mainly of certain function interfaces, Option and Either types, and several useful reusable functions that operate on standard Java types.
+Lang consists of functional programming interfaces, Option and Either types, and several useful reusable functions that operate on standard Java types.

     <dependency>
       <groupId>fi.gekkio.drumfish</groupId>